The University of Wisconsin–Madison

-Hoofers: The Wisconsin Hoofers club is one of the oldest and largest outdoor recreational organizations in the country.
+The Wisconsin Hoofers club is one of the oldest and largest outdoor recreational organizations in the country.
 Founded in 1931 as an outing club, Hoofers has grown from a single club to having over 3,000 members in its six separate clubs: Mountaineering, Outing, Riding, Sailing, Scuba, and Ski & Snowboard.

 Hoofers got its name from a person being “on the hoof” or moving on their own power.
 Since its inception, Hoofers’ members have prided themselves on their ability to provide quality instruction and safe, reliable equipment for members to use.
 Many graduate students participate in Hoofers because it gives them an opportunity to meet new people while engaging in a recreational activity.

-What To Do in Madison
+What to do in Madison

 At UW–Madison, some believe that the student experience isn’t complete until one learns about the proud tradition of Wisconsin athletics.
-From basketball to wrestling, over 20 men’s and women’s teams compete each year.
+From basketball to hockey to wrestling, over 20 men’s and women’s teams compete each year.